 Neural pattern recognition as applied to Tyrannosaurus head shape

 Science is often quantitative.
 But the human brain-mind system has well developed pattern recognition abilities that in combination with data based artistic imaging are employed in sophisticated scientific research (Imara et al., 2021; Imara, 2024).
 In particular, having evolved in environments that demand rapid identification of the local fauna, the human visual complex is an excellent species recognition system that works about as well as scientific identification procedures (Berlin, 2014; Deikumah et al., 2015).
 If one set of animals is readily visually distinctive from another set, they are different species, only strong sexual dimorphism can alter this situation.
 Bird watching is based on the principle that one or a few key features can be used to distinguish closely related species.
 It is more common for species to be visually cryptic, being genetically distinct while visually too similar to easily recognize as not being the same species (Koepfli et al., 2015; Alvares et al., 2019; Perri et al., 2021).
-Therefore, as an adjunct to the technical processes, visual identification is utilized in this study.
+Therefore, as an adjunct to the technical processes, visual identification has been utilized in this study.
 If two specimens look like the same species taking size and possible sexual differences into consideration they probably are, if they don’t they probably are not.
 In either case the visual intuitive possibility needs to be more deeply examined with comparative data.

 Deploying the human visual-neural pattern recognition complex on Tyrannosaurus the following observations ensue.
 As a living kob (Kobus kob) can be readily visually distinguished from a waterbuck (Kobus ellipsiprymnus), and a T. horridus skull easily from that of a T. sp. and both from T. prorsus, the big skull of the T. imperator holotype with its long, low massive boss by no means looks like the same species as the equal sized T. rex RSMP2523.8 with its short, high set display discs, and neither looks the same as also huge T. regina NHMADS with its more subtle boss.
 At the same time, smaller MOR1125 does look compatible with being an immature version of the contemporary T. imperator holotype, while it looks distinctive from similarly immature UWBM99000 which with its high set discs is just what a young T. rex should look like, while the immature T. regina holotype looks like neither of the other species.